sagemath/trac_to_gh/Issue 1558.md

 # Issue 1558: [with patch] more NTL wrapping, coefficient access and factoring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1558

 Original creator: jbmohler